pugiemonn/pugiemonn.com.old/README.md

 This is pugiemonn.com repository.

 pugiemonn.com's mission is to change the world.
-Easier to communicate and collaborate your friends such like doorkeeper or mixi.
+Like Doorkeeper or Mixi, it makes communicating and collaborating with your friends easier.

 # Introduction
 test